abrahamjoc/docker-compose-kong-konga/README.md

 # Kong in Docker Compose

 This is the official Docker Compose template for [Kong][kong-site-url].

-This implementation has Konga (Kong GUI)
+This implementation has Konga (Kong GUI).

 # What is Kong?